Diamond's parting gift: James Saft

 (Editing by James Dalgleish)

-At the time of publication, Reuters columnist James Saft did not own any direct investments in securities mentioned in this article.
-He may be an owner indirectly as an investor in a fund
+(At the time of publication, Reuters columnist James Saft did not own any direct investments in securities mentioned in this article.
+He may be an owner indirectly as an investor in a fund.
+For previous columns by James Saft, click on)

+James Saft is a Reuters columnist.
+The opinions expressed are his own